Bengali Hindus: Ethnology

 The Bengali Hindus constitute of numerous endogamous castes, which are sometimes further subdivided into endogamous subgroups.
 The caste system evolved over centuries and became more and more complex with time.
 In the medieval period, several castes were boycotted by the ruling classes from time to time and this isolation continued till the 19th century.
 These social boycotts were somewhat discriminatory in nature.
 After the Renaissance, the rigidity of the caste system ceased to a great extent, so much so that the first celebrated intercaste marriage took place as early as in 1925.

 The Bengali Hindu families are patriarchal as well as patrilocal and traditionally follow a joint family system.
 However, due to the Partition and subsequent urbanisation, the joint families have given way to the nuclear families.
 The Bengali Hindus were traditionally governed by the Dāyabhāga school of law, as opposed to the Mitākṣarā school of law, which governed the other Hindu ethno-linguistic groups.
 In India, after the promulgation of the Hindu code bills, the Bengali Hindus along with other Hindus are being governed by a uniform Hindu law.

 There are two major social subgroups among the Bengali Hindus – the ghotis and the bangals.
 The Bengali Hindus who emigrated from East Bengal (Bangladesh) at the wake of the Partition and settled in West Bengal, came to known as the bangals, while the native Bengali Hindus of West Bengal came to known as ghotis.
 For several decades after partition, these two social subgroups possessed marked difference in their accents and their rivalry was manifested in many spheres of life, most notably in the support for the football clubs of East Bengal and Mohun Bagan respectively.
 Several such differences have eased with passing years.

-Traditionally, the people who have lived in the Eastern part of the Ganga river were called as Bangal and the people of the Western part were Ghoti, which is derived from the word Gaudiya.
-The people of North Bengal, both in India and Bangladesh have a distinct culture and hence are neither Bangal nor Ghoti.
-The Bangladeshi division of Khulna are Ghoti people and even people from Kushtia are Ghoti as it was part of Nadia Raj, a district which was subsequently divided between East Nadia (Kushtia) and West Nadia (Nabadwip).

 History

 Prehistoric period

-20,000 years old stone weapons including small axes, potteries and charcoal remains have been unearthed from Chandthakurer Danga in Haatpara mouza, 8 km northeast of Sagardighi in Murshidabad.
+20,000-year-old stone weapons including small axes, potteries and charcoal remains have been unearthed from Chandthakurer Danga in Haatpara mouza, 8 km northeast of Sagardighi in Murshidabad.
 Microliths dating to 10000 BC has been excavated from Birbhanpur, situated in Paschim Bardhaman district on the Damodar River valley near Durgapur.
 Microliths, potteries, copper fishhooks and iron arrowheads have been found at Pandu Rajar Dhibi.